Battle of Gura: Aftermath

 After the withdrawal of the Ethiopians, the angered Egyptians left their forts and burned the wounded enemies alive.
 The Ethiopians retaliated by a cold-blooded massacre of about 600 Egyptian prisoners whom they had taken.
 Among these prisoners killed were Dr. Muhammad Ali Pasha and Neghib Bey Muhammad.
 Dr Badr (who had been educated in Edinburgh) escaped by the assistance of an Ethiopian girl who discovered him wounded.
 On March 12, an amnesty was arranged, and Monsieur Sarzac (the French consul at Massawa) went over the battlefield where the survivors of the Egyptian army were collected, and reached Massawa in May.

-News of this defeat was suppressed in Egypt for fear that it would undermine the government of the Khedivate.
+Subsequently, the Egyptian government tried, for some time, to conceal the news of the defeat.
+Yet, at Gura over 3,200 Egyptians were killed and more than 2,000 were captured, which necessitated negotiations for their release.
+Although some new forces were dispatched to Massawa after the battle, Egypt could not afford to fight with Ethiopia.
+Yohannes, in his turn, did not want the continuation of the hostilities.
+Even though the peace treaty was only signed in 1884 (Hewett treaty), Egypt was never again to attempt to conquer parts of Emperor Yohannes's realm.
 The victory helped Emperor Yohannes solidify his control over the Ethiopian Empire broadly, and control over the Mareb Melash specifically.
 He would appoint then Shaleqa Alula as the Ras of those areas of this region under imperial authority.